anibali/h36m-fetch/README.md

 images.
 The scripts in this repository make it easy to download, extract, and preprocess the images and annotations from Human3.6M.

+**Please do not ask me for a copy of the Human3.6M dataset.
+I do not own the data, nor do I have permission to redistribute it.
+Please visit http://vision.imar.ro/human3.6m/ in order to request access and contact the maintainers of the dataset.**

 ## Requirements

 * Python 3